nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 Tracking
 ========

-A tracking object identifies the position of an event in an application sequence when the consequences of processing that event are to be stored by an event process component.
+A tracking object identifies the position of an event in an application sequence.
+This is useful when the results of processing an event are to be stored by an event processing component, so that we can ensure each event is processed only once, and so that we can resume processing events from the correct position.

 The library's :class:`~eventsourcing.persistence.Tracking` class is a Python frozen data class.